Bismarck, North Dakota: Higher education

 There are three colleges and a university in Bismarck.
 The University of Mary is a four-year university, operated by the Benedictine Sisters of Annunciation Monastery.
 Bismarck State College is a two-year public college, and a member of the North Dakota University System.
 United Tribes Technical College is a two-year tribal college.
 Sanford Health, formerly Medcenter One, operates a nursing school that offers a Bachelor of Science in nursing.
 The campus is just north of the medical center in central Bismarck.

 Media

 Print

 Bismarck is served by the Bismarck Tribune, the city's daily newspaper.
-Established in 1873, the paper is the oldest continuously operating business in the city.
+Established in 1873, the paper is the city's oldest continuously operating business.
 The Tribune is the official newspaper of the city of Bismarck, Burleigh County, and the state of North Dakota.
 The daily newspapers of other major cities in North Dakota are also available at area newsstands.

 Television

-Bismarck is the center of a television market covering most of western North Dakota and portions of Montana.
+Bismarck is the center of a television market covering most of western North Dakota and parts of Montana.
 Five stations are based in Bismarck.
 The four commercial stations have rebroadcasters in Minot, Williston, and Dickinson.
 The stations are: